RubenStaub/ChemCat/README.md

 Note that the combined unit cell will be defined by ASE, and it will most likely use the unit cell from the first input file.

+**Note:** If the added structure has periodic boundary conditions, beware that no minimum image convention transformation will be applied.
+As a consequence, please make sure that the added structure has coordinates that can be directly treated as a whole (e.g. no bond with adjacent virtual images)

 ### Are VASP output files compatible with Molden?
 Indeed, Molden does not properly handle VASP files written in Cartesian coordinates (with the `Cartesian` keyword).
 Therefore, by default, output files are written in direct coordinates if PBC are detected.